What Is an ATS Resume? - The Complete Guide for Your Resumes

 An ATS resume (Applicant Tracking System resume) is a resume specifically formatted and written to be easily read and processed by hiring software used by most US employers.

-In the US, business use ATS to scan, filter, and rank resumes before a human recruiter ever sees them.
-If your resume isn’t ATS-friendly, it can get rejected even if you’re success or qualified.
+In the US, businesses use ATS to scan, filter, and rank resumes before a human recruiter ever sees them.
+If your resume isn’t ATS-friendly, it can be rejected even if you’re qualified.

 The Two-Layer Diagnostic Framework

 Layer 1 — Parse Failure: The ATS cannot read your resume correctly.
-Text is scrambled, sections are missed, or the file is unreadable.
+Text is scrambled, sections are missing, or the file is unreadable.
 Check if suggestions are irrelevant when the parser fails.

-Layer 2 — Keyword Mismatch: The ATS parsed your resume correctly but your do not match what the recruiter is searching for.
-This is the layer most guides address but only after Layer 1 is confirmed clean.
+Layer 2 — Keyword Mismatch: The ATS parsed your resume correctly, but your resume does not match what the recruiter is searching for.
+This is the layer most guides address, but only after Layer 1 is confirmed clean.

 Instant Self-Test: Does Your Resume Even Parse?